-As a result, a bylaw which restricts or prohibits smoking marijuana may even be enforceable in a situation involving the use of marijuana for medical reasons.
-Such situations are best dealt with on a case by case basis.
+As a result, a bylaw which restricts or prohibits smoking marijuana may be enforceable in a situation involving the use of marijuana for medical reasons.
+Such situations are best dealt with on a case by case basis to determine the extent of any accommodation required.

-Where a strata corporation limits the ability of a resident to smoke marijuana for medical reasons (whether by a general bylaw or case by case), it must show that its decision was bona fide and reasonably justified.
+Where a strata corporation limits the ability of a resident to smoke marijuana for medical reasons (whether by a general bylaw or case by case), it must show that its decision to do so was bona fide and reasonably justified.
 This involves establishing: